Siege of Carthage (Third Punic War): 147 BC

 Scipio intended to stand in the 147 BC elections for the post of aedile; this was a natural progression for him and at age 36 or 37 he was too young to stand as consul, for which the minimum age requirement was 42.
 But the public demand to appoint him as consul, and so allow him to take charge of the African war, was so strong that the Senate put aside the age requirements for all posts for the year.
 There was considerable political manoeuvring behind the scenes, much of which is opaque in the sources, and it is not known to what extent, if any, Scipio helped orchestrate this outcome.
-In any event, he secured sole command in Africa, the usual right to conscript enough men to make up the numbers of the forces there and the unusual entitlement to enrol volunteers.
+In any event, he secured sole command in Africa, the usual right to conscript enough men to make up the numbers of the forces there, and the unusual entitlement to enroll volunteers.

-Meanwhile, early in 147 BC Mancinius seized an unexpected opportunity to capture a sally port and forced 3,500 men into the city; 3,000 of whom were lightly-armed and armoured sailors.
+Meanwhile, early in 147 BC Mancinius seized an unexpected opportunity to capture a sally port and forced 3,500 men into the city, 3,000 of whom were lightly armed and armoured sailors.
 Mancinius sent messages asking for reinforcements.
 Sources have Scipio arriving at Utica that evening to take up his post.
 He sailed overnight for Carthage and arrived just in time to evacuate Mancinius's hard-pressed force as it was expelled by a Carthaginian counterattack.

-Scipio moved the Roman's main camp back to near Carthage, closely observed by a Carthaginian detachment of 8,000.
+Scipio moved the Roman main camp back to near Carthage, closely observed by a Carthaginian detachment of 8,000.
 He made a speech demanding tighter discipline and dismissed those soldiers he considered ill-disciplined or poorly motivated.
 He then led a night march with a strong force that culminated in an assault against what the Romans considered to be a weak point in Carthage's main wall.
 A gate was seized and 4,000 Romans pushed into the city.
 Panicked in the dark, the Carthaginian defenders, after an initial fierce resistance, fled.
 However, Scipio decided that his position would be indefensible once the Carthaginians reorganised themselves in daylight, and so withdrew.
 Hasdrubal, horrified at the way the Carthaginian defences had collapsed, had Roman prisoners tortured to death on the walls, in view of the Roman army.
 He was reinforcing the will to resist in the Carthaginian citizens; from this point there could be no possibility of negotiation or even surrender.
 Some members of the city council denounced his actions and Hasdrubal had them too put to death and took full control of the city.